zzzbra/dotfiles/README.md

 # dotfiles
-Place for me to store all my biz, let me get situated on new pooters REAL fast

 Once the repository has been cloned to our home directory, simply change to the dotfiles directory, make the makesymlinks.sh script executable, and run the